On the Convergence of Multicalibration Gradient Boosting: Main Results

-\paragraph{Assumption: Employing a Boosting Oracle.} Our analysis relies on an assumption regarding the gradient boosting step.
-In each round $t$, the boosting machine outputs a linear combination of weak learners $B(f_t)\theta_t$, where $B(f)\in \mathbb{R}^{n\times p}$ is the matrix of weak learner evaluations defined in Eq.~(\ref{equ:f2}).
-We assume the booster is run for sufficient iterations to effectively compute the \emph{optimal} coefficient vector $\theta_t \in \mathbb{R}^p$ that minimizes the squared error loss:\footnote{If $B(f_t)$ is not full column rank, we assume that $\theta_t$ is the minimum-norm minimiser of the squared error loss.}
+The boosting oracle is said to be exact when condition (A3) holds with $\epsilon_t = 0$.
+In this case, in each round $t$, the boosting machine outputs a linear combination of weak learners $B(f_t)\theta_t$, where $B(f)\in \mathbb{R}^{n\times p}$ is the matrix of weak learner evaluations defined in Eq.~(\ref{equ:f2}), and $\theta_t$ is the \emph{optimal} coefficient vector $\theta_t \in \mathbb{R}^p$ that minimizes the loss function, i.e.,

-Geometrically, this implies that the update direction is the orthogonal projection of the residuals onto the subspace spanned by the current weak learners.
-This assumption allows us to model the algorithm as the deterministic dynamical system defined in Eq.~(\ref{equ:dtds}).
-This assumption is justified by fast convergence of gradient boosting machines; e.g., in \cite{randGBM}, it was shown that, under suitable conditions, gradient boosted machines converge exponentially fast for any smooth, strongly-convex loss function.
-In Section~\ref{sec:num}, we present numerical results obtained using gradient boosting regression with a finite number of iterations per round, which validate our theoretical results.
+The exact boosting oracle assumption is justified by fast convergence of gradient boosting machines; e.g., in \cite{randGBM}, it was shown that, under suitable conditions, gradient boosted machines converge exponentially fast for any smooth, strongly-convex loss function.
+In this case, the approximation error parameter $\epsilon_t$ can be controlled by the number of boosting iterations in round $t$.